Something about our Facilitators

 Aaron R

-Volunteer Meeting Online Facilitator Saturdays 4 Point Addiction Support ONLINE at 9 PM
+Volunteer Meeting Online Facilitator, Saturdays 4 Point Addiction Support ONLINE at 9 PM.

 Aaron is from Toronto.
 Having 15 years in the recovery process he faced numerous struggles throughout his journey.
 He has a deep understanding and respect for REBT along with the SMART tools that have helped him maintain momentum and success in his recovery.
+Aaron is passionate about his recovery work in our community.
+He cares about helping people and is changing things up!
+He has created a meeting forum that is interesting and fun.
+He hopes to engage everyone who wants to join in and stay on point on a Saturday night!